pro-Zac/Scriptlink-Docs/README.md

 - [NLog Wiki - This package is helpful in implementing logs within your ScriptLink](https://github.com/nlog/nlog/wiki)

+- Netsmart has some official traning videos that give a broad description of the process and capability of Scriptlink.
+They can be found floating around on the NTST Wiki somewhere.

 ## Tools needed for ScriptLink development

 Several programs are needed to create and deploy Scriptlink APIs in your environment.
 These programs are free of charge or Open Source, and should not require admin/financial overhead for approval, but of course, your org's software policy may vary.

 - [Microsoft Visual Stuido](https://visualstudio.microsoft.com/) Runs on Windows only.
 Popular IDE for C# and .NET development.
 Recommended as it will automatically scaffold your web service upon build/publish.
+    - There is a community edition that is free of cost.
+This is the one I use for development and deployment.
     - ScriptLink is technically language agnostic, and can be programmed in pretty much any language you want, though official documentation and most tutorials are in C# via MS Visual Studio (not VS Code) for brevity's sake.
     - You can use any IDE or text editor to develop.
     - Most devs will recommend you use VS and C# for Scriptlink, as this is the officially supported flavor.

 - [Microsoft Internet Information Services (IIS)](https://www.iis.net/) Comes with Windows Server natively.
 This is generally where you will deploy your ScriptLink APIs.
+You can use any web server you like, but this one is generally referred to in web service deployment.

 - [Microsoft Remote Desktop](https://support.microsoft.com/en-us/windows/how-to-use-remote-desktop-5fe128d5-8fb1-7a23-3b8a-41e636865e8c) Native RDP (remote desktop protocol) application to locally access a remote server.
 Your ScriptLink APIs will be deployed on a remote server, and this is how you will access it.

 ## Netsmart Hosted ScriptLink Server Development and Deployment

-Our ScriptLink Server is hosted by Netsmart.
-The following will show you how to access this server.
-This server hosts our UAT and LIVE environments.
-Make sure you netsmart has given you credentials and access to RDP into this server.
+Your Scriptlink server will be either self hosted on prem, or hosted by Netsmart.
+Access is through RDP into your server, which will typically be accessible only through an on prem connection or VPN.

 - Our ScriptLinks are hosted using IIS
     - IIS is inlcluded in Windows Server, it shoudld come preinstalled on your system